skt-smartfleet/ruut_document/source/_build/html/_sources/format.rst.txt

           "from": "start time of the upcoming event", "until": "end time of the upcomfing event"
         }
       },
-      "openLR": "openLR code of the segment",
+      "openLr": "openLr code of the segment",
       "agoraC": "AGORA-C code of the segment",
+      "linkId": "TSD Link ID of the segment", "segmentCoordinates":
+      {
+        "point1":{
+          "lat": "latitude of the point1 of the segment", "lon": "longitude of the point1 of the segment"
+        },
+        "point2":{
+          "lat": "latitude of the point2 of the segment", "lon": "longitude of the point2 of the segment"
+        }
+      },
       "timeStamp": "timestamp of the information"
     }]
   }